The Global Leader in Workplace Labeling & Signage

 By Steve Hudgik

-Systematic organization not only refers to individual work areas.
-Your overall facility should also be systematically organized, including the proper placement of easy-to-understand labels and signs.
+5S Set In Order not only applies to individual work areas.
+The overall facility should also be systematically organized, including the proper placement of easy-to-understand labels and signs throughout the facility.
 Piping, valves, control panels, major equipment, doorways, minor equipment, instruments, storage areas, offices and files should all be clearly identified.